pivotal/docs-tap/security-and-compliance/pod-security-for-workloads.hbs.md

 # Configuring Pod Security for Workloads

-This topic describes the various configuration options that are available for applying security contexts to pods that are responsible for running supply chain workloads.
-To apply security contexts to pods responsible for running supply chain workloads, organizations can leverage various configuration options.
-With this approach, security policies can be configured and specific security requirements of applications running on a Kubernetes cluster can be met.
+This topic provides an overview of the different configuration options that can be used to apply security contexts to pods that are responsible for running supply chain workloads.
+By leveraging these configuration options, organizations can apply security policies and meet the specific security requirements of applications running on a Kubernetes cluster.

 ## <a id="config-options"></a> Configuration options

-There are two methods to provide pod security context for running supply chain workloads.
+There are two methods to provide the pod security context for running supply chain workloads.

 - Platform operators can set a default security context for all supply chain workloads via TAP values YAML file during TAP installation or upgrade.